 In this lesson, we will look at rounding decimals.

 The following diagrams and examples show how to round decimals.
+Scroll down the page for more examples and solutions.

 How to round decimals?